daniyarmukhambetov/telegram_bot/README.md

 # telegram_bot
-Simple horoskop telegram-bot which can works with  inline queries For getting new results parses the site https://horo.mail.ru/
+Simple horosсope telegram-bot which can works with  inline queries For getting new results parses the site https://horo.mail.ru/